 Still, the importance of security and compliance should not be understated.
 Zamani adds, “The needs in privacy and security, because of things like HIPAA, will continue to rise.”
 For example, healthcare organizations can achieve digital transformation while maintaining strict security and compliance requirements using Caspio’s HIPAA-Compliant Edition.

-Recognized by Forrester Research as a “Strong Performer” in low-code development platforms, Caspio has helped thousands of customers build and deploy cloud applications with little to no coding – reducing time-to-market by a factor of 10.
+Recognized by Forrester as a ‘Leader’ in low-code development platforms for business developers, Caspio has helped thousands of customers build and deploy cloud applications with little to no coding – reducing time-to-market by a factor of 10.